Sherman Fairchild Professor

 Awards and Honors

 Libsch Research Award (Lehigh’s annual faculty research award), 2014

 Fellow of the Institute of Physics (United Kingdom), 2011

 Humboldt Research Award for Senior US Scientists, 2003

 Fellow of the American Physical Society, 1994

 Individual Performance Award, AT&T Bell Laboratories, 1986

-Stavola was co-chair of the 16th Int.
-Conf. on Defects in Semiconductors, chair of the Gordon Conf. on Defects in Semiconductors in 1994, and has co-chaired several DMP focus sessions on Defects in Semiconductors.
+Stavola was co-chair of the 16th International Conference on Defects in Semiconductors, chair of the Gordon Conference on Defects in Semiconductors in 1994, and has co-chaired several DMP focus sessions on Defects in Semiconductors.

 Research on defects in semiconductors and transparent conducting oxides

 Understanding defects and impurities is essential to understanding electronic and photonic materials and the devices made from them.
 The goal of Stavola’s research program is to determine and understand the fundamental properties of defects in semiconductors and transparent conducting oxides that are important in technology.
 For example, vibrational spectroscopy is used to investigate the structures and properties of defects that contain light-element impurities such as H, C, O, and N that play an important role in determining the electronic properties of semiconductors such as Si, GaN, ZnO and GaAsN that are of current technological interest.
-Our recent research is focused on the effect of H on the conductivity of transparent conducting oxides, the shift of the band gap of dilute III-N-V alloys caused by hydrogen, and the effects of the light elements on the properties of Si solar cells.
+Our recent research is focused on the effect of H on the conductivity of transparent conducting oxides.